Khufiyya: Philosophy

 Like other Sufi orders, Khufiyya is characterized by the veneration of Muslim saints, the search for enlightenment, and dhikr (quiet repetition of devotional phrases or prayers).
 The dhikr of Khufiyya followers are in a low tone or even silent, which references the meaning of the name Khufiyya, "the silent" or "the concealed/hidden".
 In addition, Khufiyya was relatively conformist to the central government of China throughout different periods of history.

 The Khufiyya order rejects the excessive practice of abstinence from worldly desires.
 It advocates for a way of spiritual life which balances between one's secular affairs and spiritual endeavors.

 Disciples of the Khufiyya order are required to complete the reading of the Quran and Hadiths.
 Notably, reciting silent dhikr is a necessity.
 A teacher of Khufiyya disciples is known as a murshid.

 Demography

-As of 1988, out of 6,781,500 Hui Chinese, it was estimated that 7.2% were Khufiyya followers.
+As of 1988, out of 6,781,500 Hui people, it was estimated that 7.2% were Khufiyya followers.
 In Ningxia, there were 560 mosques affiliated with Khufiyya.
 Adherents of Khufiyya can be found in most of the northwestern provinces of China, with settlements in the inner provinces of Yunnan, Sichuan, Henan, Jilin and Hebei.